segdeha/pdxcodeguild/2. HTML & CSS/html.md

 ## How Tags Work

-HTML ([the specification](https://www.w3.org/TR/html5/)) describes a set of “tags” that can be used to add [semantic infromation](https://en.wikipedia.org/wiki/Semantic_HTML) to the content of web pages.
+[HTML](https://www.w3.org/TR/html5/) describes a set of “tags” that can be used to add [semantic infromation](https://en.wikipedia.org/wiki/Semantic_HTML) to the content of web pages.

 Example: